bhou/node-red-contrib-docloud-api/README.md

 ### 'docloud default config' node

-You can define a default config node for all the docloud nodes.
-If you don't specify a special config for your docloud node, the default one will be used
+You can define a configuaration for each docloud node.
+If you don't specify a special configuartion for your docloud node, the default one will be used, which is defined in the 'docloud default config' node.

 ### 'docloud' node